langdon/summit-2015-lab-15812/labs/chapter1.md

 ###Let's explore a Dockerfile

 Here we are just going to explore a simple Dockerfile.
 The purpose for this is to have a look at some of the basic commands that are used to construct a Docker image.
-For this lab, we will explore a basic Apache Dockerfile.
+For this lab, we will explore a basic Apache Dockerfile and then confirm functionality.

 * As root, change directory to *~/Dockerfiles/apache* and *cat* out the Dockerfile